siddhi-244/Embellish/HTML+CSS+JS/Forms/Get-In-Touch/README.md

 you just need to place the html file where you need the animation to happen and link the css file in the head seciton.

-It has hover effects which triggers which the mouse is placed over submit button or the Social icons
+It has hover effects which triggers when the mouse is placed over submit button or the Social icons

 ---